bwolmarans/SDE-NGINX-Gateway-Fabric/use-case2-cross-namespace-routing/lab/README.md

 ## Interactive Labs

-Copy and paste the following code snippet to deploy the coffee application and service.
+Copy and paste the following code snippet to deploy the **Shoes** application and service.

 > If you prefer to manually create and deploy this application, click [here](shoes.yaml) for the
 > YAML file.